 It is a distinction.
 A certain way of looking at life.

 If you considered me a customer, for example, you would speak clearly when you post a comment.
-You would give me all the information and not a gram more, if you wanted me to solve a problem for you.
+You would give me all the information I need for clarity and not a gram more, that is if you wanted me to solve a problem for you.

 You would also read my instructions… instead of making up your own stuff, or assume stuff.